ClementNerma/Rave/docs/books/hybrid.md

 println!(manager.readName()); // Prints: "John"
 ```

+Note that `NameManager`'s content is strictly equivalent to the value exported by the package.
+Our one exported an object with two attributes referring to its functions, but it could have only exported a single function for example, so we would have been able to call `NameManager` as a function.

 #### The `import!` macro

 The `import!` macro allows to import a package as an object, so we can use it as we want.
 Here is an example: